 Each of the Corporation's non-executive directors is entitled to annual base fees paid in quarterly installments, with the Chair of the Board, Chairs of Board Committees and Members of Board Committees receiving additional fees commensurate with each role.
-This expense for the three and nine months ended September 30, 2019 is consistent with the comparable periods in the previous year.
+This expense for the current quarter is higher than the comparable quarter in the previous year due to one additional paid director during the quarter as well as payments related to Special Committee fees.